conquerv0/NLP_MacroEconIndiactors/Meeting_Notes/RA_Notes.md

 > Potential exploration:
 1. Sentiments in geographic location
 2. Finding political affliation/endorsement with sentiment of the article.
 We can potentially build metrics evaluating these political dimensions in our analysis.

+## 1.4 Time Series

+1. Daily
+2. Monthly Data: Stock
+3. Quarter: Business Cycle
+4. Annual

+Notes:
+1. Newspaper also provides a geography tags that can be traced back further along in the history.
+2. Make sure to include the '0' in the time series, do not drop it.